 The good news is, your fears probably far surpass your actual chances of being audited.

-Typically the IRS audits less than 1 percent of all tax returns filed in a fiscal year.
+Typically, the IRS audits less than 1% of all tax returns filed in a fiscal year.

-For example, in the 2015 calendar year, the IRS audited 0.6 percent of all individual tax returns filed and 1.1 percent of corporate income tax returns, excluding S-corp returns.
+For example, the IRS audited 0.6% of all individual tax returns filed in 2017 and 0.9% of corporate income tax returns, excluding returns from S corporations, or S-corps.

-What’s more, most audits happen to high earners.
-People reporting adjusted gross income of $10 million or more accounted for nearly 19 percent of audits in fiscal year 2016.
-Taxpayers reporting AGI of $5 million to less than $10 million accounted for nearly 11 percent of audits.
+Most audits happen to high earners.
+People reporting adjusted gross income (or AGI) of $10 million or more accounted for 6.66% of audits in fiscal year 2018.
+Taxpayers reporting an AGI of between $5 million and $10 million accounted for 4.21% of audits that same year.

-For those who did wind up owing more, the average additional amount they had to pay was $6,622 for those whose audits were handled via correspondence, and $18,977 for those who went through a field audit.
+For those individual taxpayers who did wind up owing more, the average additional amount they had to pay was $6,356 for those who faced correspondence audits, and $26,307 for those who went through a field audit.

-The IRS could select your return for audit for multiple reasons.
-They note that being audited doesn’t necessarily mean there’s a problem with your return, or that you have been dishonest.
+The IRS could select your return for auditing for multiple reasons.
+It notes that being audited doesn’t necessarily mean there’s a problem with your return, or that you’ve been dishonest.